luandretta/worth-a-trip-drf/README.md

 ![Liked Page](documentation/images/like.png)

-If the user are not following anyone displays a message.
+- If the user hasn't liked any posts yet a message will appear.

 ![Liked Page](documentation/images/like-no.png)